Skip to content

 UtilMeta - Quick Guide

-UtilMeta is a progressive meta-framework for backend applications, which efficiently builds declarative APIs based on the Python type annotation standard, and supports the integration of mainstream Python frameworks as runtime backend
+UtilMeta Python framework is a progressive meta-framework to develop and manage backend applications, building declarative API & ORM efficiently based on the Python type annotation standard with both sync & async syntax, and supports using mainstream Python frameworks as runtime backend

 Installation